 Recipe Tip

-- Bake the cornbread for 18 to 24 minutes until it is golden brown, and the cornbread is springy when you press on it.
-Cool for about 10 minutes before serving.
-If desired, you can spread butter over the cornbread as soon as it comes out of the oven.
+- For best results, cool for 5-10 minutes before serving.
+If desired, you can spread butter over the top of the cornbread as soon as it comes out of the oven.

 The awesome thing about cornbread is that it is so simple, and it is pretty much a blank slate.
 Because it is unsweetened, we like to serve warm cornbread with homemade honey butter.
 I also like to add things to cornbread to jazz it up –